 Check out all of our great snow helmets here.

-Gloves and mittens come in a variety of insulation and waterproof levels, which is great because this allows for a lot of personal preference.
+Gloves and mittens come in a variety of insulation and waterproof levels, which is great because this allows for a lot of personal preference when deciding what to wear skiing and snowboarding.
 What is ideal in Colorado is not always the same as what is perfect in Minnesota.
 Depending on where you are and how easily you get cold, there are options for you.
 As a general rule, mittens are warmer than gloves.

 Check out all of our great winter face protection here.